Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 ![Eigen Values of Graph Laplacian](/images/post5/graph2.png "Graph Laplacian")

-The first Eigen value is zero for the first eigen vector and all other eigen values are positive.
+First Eigen value is zero for the first eigen vector and all other eigen values are positive.
 This also means that the matrix is positive semi-definite.

 **The second eigen vector which has a positive eigen value is known as Fiedler vector.
 Eigen value for the fiedler vector